 Five expert tips for driving plant-based change in schools

-Knowing it is one thing, doing it another.
+Knowing all this is one thing – doing it is another.
 So just how can we embrace more plant-based food successfully in UK schools?

-Working with over 1000 schools, we know that making small changes to school menus can make a big difference to children’s health and the health of the planet.
+We work with over 5,000 schools across the UK, so we know that making small changes to school menus can make a big difference to children’s health and the health of the planet.